TheMegamind/sync-holes/README.md

 ## Configuration

-- The `.env` file contains the following configuration variables.
-The installation script will help you configure the required options.
-If you want to make further changes, the configuration file is located at `/usr/local/etc/sync-holes.env`.
-Simply Use your favorite editor to make any modifications, for example:
+- While the installation script will help you configure the required options, there are additional options (described further below) that you can modify to suit your preferences in the configuration file, `synch-holes.env` By default this file is located at `/usr/local/etc/sync-holes.env`.
+Simply use your favorite editor to make any modifications, for example:
    ```bash
   sudo nano /usr/local/etc/sync-holes.env